1991 eruption of Mount Pinatubo: Escalation of eruption

-The final, climactic eruption of Mount Pinatubo began at 13:42 PST on June 15.
+The final, climactic eruption of Mount Pinatubo began at 13:42 on June 15.
 It caused numerous major earthquakes due to the collapse of the summit and the creation of a caldera 2.5 km in diameter, reducing the peak from 1745 m to 1486 m.

 All the seismographs close to Clark Air Base had been rendered completely inoperative by 14:30, mostly by super-massive pyroclastic surges.
 Intense atmospheric pressure variation was also recorded.

 On the same day, Typhoon Yunya, locally named Diding, struck the island, with its center passing about 75 km north of the volcano.
 The typhoon rains mostly obscured the eruption, but measurements showed that ash was ejected to a height of 34 km by the most violent phase of the eruption, which lasted about three hours.
 Pyroclastic surges poured from the summit, reaching as far as 16 km away from their origin point.
 Typhoon rains and flooding, mixed with the ash deposits, caused a messy rain of mud and massive lahars.

 The volcanic column from the crater covered an area of some 125000 km2, bringing total darkness to much of Central Luzon for 36 hours.
 Almost all of the island received some wet ash fall, which formed a heavy, rain-saturated snow-like blanket.
 Tephra fell over most of the South China Sea and ash falls were recorded as far away as Vietnam, Cambodia, Singapore, Malaysia and Indonesia.

 Twelve days after the first magmatic eruptions of June 3, on June 15, 1991, by about 22:30, and about nine hours after the onset of the most recent climactic phase, atmospheric pressure waves had decreased to the pre-eruption levels.
-No seismic records were available at this time, but volcanologists believe 22:30 PST marked the end of the climactic eruption.
+No seismic records were available at this time, but volcanologists believe 22:30 marked the end of the climactic eruption.

 Vast quantities of light and heavy metal minerals were brought to the surface.
 Overall an estimated 800000 t of zinc-, 600000 t of copper-, 550000 t of chromium-, 300000 t of nickel-, and massive amounts of potentially toxic heavy metal mineral such as 100000 t of lead-, 10000 t of arsenic-, 1000 t of cadmium-, and 800 t of mercury-minerals comingled with the other magmatic rock, came forth.

 Effects on aircraft

 At least 16 commercial aircraft had damaging in-flight encounters with the ash cloud ejected by the June 15 eruption, and many grounded aircraft were also significantly damaged.
-In-flight encounters caused loss of power to one engine on each of the two aircraft.
+In-flight encounters caused loss of power to one engine on two different aircraft.
 Ten engines were damaged and replaced, including all three engines of one DC-10.
 Longer-term damage to aircraft and engines was reported, including accumulation of sulfate deposits on engines.
 The eruption also irreparably damaged the Philippine Air Force's recently retired fleet of Vought F-8s, as these were in open storage at Basa Air Base at the time.